tahasama/T-Blogit/README.md

 # T-Blogit
-A blog that allows users to write qbout qhat they like, and classify it by category
+A blog that allows users to write about what they like, and organize it by category.

 FrameWork: Django